Wishonx/School/REDengine/README.md

-## Don't forget to click on the triangle
+## Don't forget to click on the triangle in the upper right corner